These Girls

 These Girls is a 2005 film directed by John Hazlett and starring David Boreanaz, Caroline Dhavernas, Holly Lewis, Amanda Walsh, Colin C. Berry and Donnell Makenzie.
 Based upon the play of the same name by Vivienne Laxdal, its plot concerns three girls (Dhavernas, Lewis, and Walsh) who attempt to seduce an older man (Boreanaz) in their town.
 After Glory (Walsh) is found sleeping with Keith, the other two girls attempt to do the same, ultimately looking to share him amongst the three.

 The film was released on March 2, 2006, in Quebec, March 24, 2006, in English Canada, and released on DVD in North America May 16, 2006.
 It was featured in the Toronto International Film Festival.

 The film was produced in association with CHUM Television, and Canadian premium television movie channels The Movie Network, Movie Central & Super Écran.
 Cast member Amanda Walsh was a former VJ for CHUM-owned MuchMusic.

 As a Canadian production, it also received financial support from state programs like Telefilm Canada.
-The film was mainly filmed in Shediac, NB, with some scenes in Moncton, NB.
+The film was mainly filmed in Shediac, NB, with some scenes in Moncton, NB and Sackville, NB.